ukwa/ukwa-gsheets-utils/README.md

 Add-On for Google Sheets to help those working with web archives.

+This project is not under development at present, see [this issue for more details](https://github.com/ukwa/ukwa-gsheets-utils/issues/7).

 ## Features

 * Custom functions that use the [Memento API](http://timetravel.mementoweb.org/guide/api/) (specifically the [TimeGate](http://timetravel.mementoweb.org/guide/api/#timegate)) to look up whether a given archive holds a given URL.
 Currenly supports: